ansys/pystk/doc/source/api/ansys/stk/core/vgt/ICalculationToolScalarDataElement.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarDataElement.data_provider`
+              - The name of the data provider.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarDataElement.element_name`
+              - The name of the data element within the data provider.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarDataElement.group`
+              - A group name the data element is a part of.
+If the element is not a part of a group, the property will return an empty string.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarDataElement.interpolation`
+              - Specify whether to use Lagrange or Hermite interpolation.
+See STK help on interpolation.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarDataElement.sampling`
+              - Relative tolerance uses a combination of relative and absolute changes in scalar values between samples.
+Curvature tolerance also uses changes in slope between samples.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarDataElement.use_samples`
+              - If set to true, selected data provider is presampled over its entire availability span using sampling method specified in Advanced options...
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarDataElement.save_data_option`
+              - Determines if computed samples are saved/loaded, otherwise if using samples they are recomputed on load.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolScalarDataElement.invalid_data_indicator`
+              - Sets the value to display in a report or graph when the actual value is not a valid real number.

 Import detail